phackt/phackt.github.io/_posts/2020-11-26-en-kerberos-constrained-delegation-with-protocol-transition.markdown

 <br><br>
 In many cases this principal is not marked as TRUSTED_TO_AUTH_FOR_DELEGATION and you can not set this value as we will see later if you are not a privileged domain user.
 <br><br>
-So why the S4U2Proxy is still working ? ; for this special case of <b>Resource-Based Constrained Delegation</b>, it seems that the KDC <b>only checks if the delegated user is OK for delegation</b>, but the service (or here the principal you added to "msds-AllowedToActOnBehalfOfOtherIdentity") is not checked anymore to be legit to delegate (is it marked as TRUSTED_TO_AUTH_FOR_DELEGATION ?, aka T2A4D).<b>
+So why the S4U2Proxy is still working for the RBCD ? ; for this special case of <b>Resource-Based Constrained Delegation</b>, it seems that the KDC <b>only checks if the delegated user is OK to be delegated</b> (not protected users, not NOT_DELEG), but the service (or here the principal which you edited the "msds-AllowedToActOnBehalfOfOtherIdentity" property) is not checked anymore to be legit to delegate (is it marked as TRUSTED_TO_AUTH_FOR_DELEGATION ?, aka T2A4D).<b>
 <br><br>
-And why this is so interesting, because Microsoft decided that this is a feature, not a bug, and it's still working on a fully patched Windows Server 2019 domain controller.</b>
+And why this is so interesting, because Microsoft decided that this is a feature, not a bug, and this attack (RBCD) is still working on a fully patched Windows Server 2019 domain controller.</b>
 <br><br>
 <img class="dropshadowclass" src="{{ site.url }}/public/images/t2a4d/twitter_rbcd.png">
 </p>